marcin-golebiowski/Canonical_LR1_Parser/README.md

 ## 6. Other important issues:
 > + Q1: How to deal with ambiguity in an LR grammar?
 (For example, the "dangling else" problem)
 >
-> + A1: I use a terminal label stack ("terminal_stack" in "parseLine" method) to store a previously appearing terminal label.
+> + A1: I use a terminal label stack ("terminal_stack" in "parseLine" method) to store previously appearing terminal labels.
 When constructing a LR_DFA, the program will maintain those cores where protential conflicts will occur.
 And when parsing a sequence, the program will first find out the outing edges, then get all possible actions(a shift, a reduce or a shift and a reduce), then:
 >> If a terminal label "a" corresponds to action "SHIFT" and the prority of label "a" is higher than